Introduction

 Housing policies that prevented people of color from acquiring land, created redlining and restrictive covenants, and encouraged lending discrimination has reinforced this racial wealth gap for decades.

-Lack of generational wealth puts the community at a severe disadvantage because while White families continue to thrive off of the money they inherit, a considerable amount families of color have to “start from scratch” at the beginning of each generation.
+Lack of generational wealth puts the community at a severe disadvantage because while White families continue to thrive off of the money they inherit, a considerable number of families of color have to “start from scratch” at the beginning of each generation.
 This makes it hard for many to purchase homes, attend college, purchase reliable transportation and build equity for their children and grandchildren.

 The racial wealth gap is both dramatic and unequal.